REANNZ/etcbd-public/Docker-compose-intro.md

 In our deployments, customizable parameters are in separate environment variable files referenced from the docker-compose files.

-Once you customize the variables (the env_file makes them separate from the code), you can then:
+Once you customize the variables (having them in a separate file referenced via `env_file` makes them separate from the code), you can then:

 * Start everything up (interactively) and watch the console: